JuliaData/DataFrames.jl/docs/src/lib/metadata.md

   for row keys columns.
 * [`permutedims`](@ref): propagates table-level metadata and drops column-level metadata.
-* broadcasted assignment does not change target metadata;
-  under Julia earlier than 1.7 operation of kind `df.a .= s` does not drop non-`:note`-style metadata; under Julia 1.7 or later this operation preserves only `:note`-style metadata
+* broadcasted assignment does not change target metadata: operation preserves only `:note`-style metadata
 * broadcasting propagates table-level metadata if some key is present in all passed data frames and value associated with it is identical in all passed data frames; column-level metadata is propagated for columns if some